frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🎯 **Goal** | RAG systems and multi-agent workflows |
 | ☁️ **Cloud** | Multi-cloud (GCP + AWS) |

+### 💬 My Experience (How I'd explain it in an interview)

+> *"I developed several RAG systems for different use cases — customer support, internal knowledge bases, and marketing content generation.
+The key challenge with RAG is getting the retrieval right, because if you retrieve the wrong context, the LLM will confidently give you wrong answers.*
+>
+> *For the chunking strategy, I experimented a lot.
+Marketing content needed smaller chunks with high overlap to preserve context, while technical documentation worked better with larger chunks organized by section.
+I used different embedding models depending on the domain — general-purpose models for broad content, and fine-tuned models for specialized terminology.*
+>
+> *The vector stores varied by project.
+On GCP I used Vertex Matching Engine for production workloads because it scales well.
+For prototyping and smaller projects, I used Supabase with pgvector or Pinecone.
+On AWS, I worked with OpenSearch with vector capabilities.*
+>
+> *Where things got really interesting was multi-agent collaboration.
+I built systems using LangGraph where specialized agents worked together — one agent for research and retrieval, another for writing, another for fact-checking.
+The router decided which agent to invoke based on the query type.
+They shared a memory layer so context persisted across the conversation.*
+>
+> *I also worked with Google's Agent Builder and ADK for production deployments.
+The grounded search capability was crucial for reducing hallucinations — every claim could be traced back to a source document.
+For deployment, Agent Engine made it easier to manage versioning and A/B testing of different agent configurations.*
+>
+> *One project I'm particularly proud of was a brand voice agent for Taco Bell.
+The RAG system retrieved brand guidelines and past approved content, and the agent generated new marketing copy that consistently matched their tone and style.
+We had evaluation pipelines that tested brand voice alignment alongside factual accuracy."*

 ### 🔧 RAG Implementation

 | Component | Tools |